t-rex-tileserver/t-rex-website/content/doc/serve.md

 Production environments
 -----------------------

 Usually, generated tiles are served as static files from a web server like Apache or Nginx.
-If real-time updates are needed, Apache or Nginx can to act as a proxy webserver.
+If real-time updates are needed, Apache or Nginx can be configured to act as a proxy webserver.

 Configuration examples: